What you need to know about getting around Singapore

 The easiest way of paying for public transport is the EZ-link card (tap these stored value cards on the card readers upon entering a bus).
 These can be bought at any bus interchange or MRT station at a cost of S$10 with an additional S$5 deposit.
 Alternatively, drop the exact fare into the fare box upon boarding.
 You can tell the driver your destination and ask for the corresponding fare.
 Fares range from S$0.70 to S$1.80.

 Singapore’s extensive bus service plies every corner of the island.
 The bus route of the various bus services is displayed on information boards at bus stops, where you can plan what service to take and where to alight.

-For an even more hassle-free way to get to your accommodation, there are airport shuttle buses that leave from every airport terminal (budget terminal as well) that takes you to any hotel except those in Sentosa and Changi Village.
+For an, even more, hassle-free way to get to your accommodation, there are airport shuttle buses that leave from every airport terminal (budget terminal as well) that take you to any hotel except those in Sentosa and Changi Village.
 Bookings can be made at the arrival hall airport shuttle booth.
 Fares are roughly S$9 for adults and S$6 for children.
 This is a 24-hour service that certainly offers comfort and speed in bringing you to your preferred destination!

 Mass Rapid Transit

 Stations are usually prominent landmarks, with ample signs guiding you to one.
-Trains have different coloured seats specially allocated for the elderly, disabled, pregnant women or parents with small children.
-Although most Singaporeans utilise these seats anyway, it’d be good to adhere and not occupy these seats.
+Trains have different colored seats specially allocated for the elderly, disabled, pregnant women or parents with small children.
+Although most Singaporeans utilize these seats anyway, it’d be good to adhere and not occupy these seats.